borb/amigahid-pico/README.md

 # amigahid-pico

+## **important stuff**

-n.b. current kicad files are for r4 pcb, pin mappings are not yet in the source tree! generate at your own risk.
+* current kicad files are for r4 pcb, pin mappings are not yet in the source tree! generate at your own risk. i am holding off putting those mappings in until i have received the next prototypes and built one for test. the usb test pad attachment is potentially risky and may not align, in spite of spending a while with a magnifying glass and calipers.

+* usb hubs and hotplug are currently only functional using [this fork](https://github.com/Ryzee119/tinyusb/tree/multi-hub) of tinyusb; i have not switched the submodule over to it because i am holding out for it being integrated into tinyusb upstream. without this branch, joint keyboard and mouse support will only be usable with a combination which share a single usb transceiver/cable.

+* **always read the [errata](#errata) section for the current pcb layout before deciding whether or not to build.**

 ## introduction

-amigahid-pico is a rewrite of the [amigahid](https://github.com/borb/amigahid) project to the rp2040 microcontroller, the raspberry pi pico in the short term, possibly something more bespoke if the complete project goals are reached.
+amigahid-pico is a rewrite of the [amigahid](https://github.com/borb/amigahid) project to the rp2040 microcontroller, the raspberry pi pico in the short term, possibly something more bespoke if the complete project goals are reached. at present, keyboard and mouse functionality are working and stable.

 **this is a work in progress.** if it builds, that's useful.